ZJUFanLab/scDisProcema/tutorial.md

     #replace the "." to "-" in the gene names
     colnames(mean)<-str_replace_all(colnames(mean),"\\.","-")

-  Then filter the data:
+  ②Then filter the data:

       #if mad = TRUE, screen genes with median absolute deviation (MAD) larger than the threshold.
       #if goodsamples = TRUE, goodSamplesGenes function will be performed to screen out missing entries and genes with zero-variance

       data_Expr<-filter_data(mean,mad = TRUE,mad.thre = 0.01,goodsamples = TRUE)

-  Third, construct gene co-expression network (GCN) and infer gene modules by Mod_Infer().
+  ③Third, construct gene co-expression network (GCN) and infer gene modules by Mod_Infer().

       #RsquaredCut: the scale-free topology fitting index R2, set to pick an appropriate soft-thresholding power for scale-free network construction
       #maxBlockSize and minModuleSize: the maximum block size and minimum module size for module detection